-The Company's Board of Directors considers numerous factors in determining whether to declare the quarterly dividend pursuant to the certificate of designation governing the terms of the Company's outstanding 6% Convertible Exchangeable Preferred Stock, including the requisite financial analysis and determination of a surplus.
-Accrued and unpaid dividends in arrears on preferred stock were \$2.3 million, or \$1.90 per share of preferred stock, as of December 31, 2012 and \$0.6 million, or \$1.90 per share, of preferred stock, as of December 31, 2013.
+The Company's Board of Directors considers numerous factors in determining whether to declare the quarterly dividend pursuant to the certificate of designations governing the terms of the Company's outstanding 6% Convertible Exchangeable ("Preferred Stock"), including the requisite financial analysis and determination of a surplus.
+Accrued and unpaid dividends in arrears on preferred stock were \$0.6 million, or \$1.90 per share, of preferred stock, as of December 31, 2013 and 2014.